pabishai/tree-traversal/README.md

 # Tujifunze (Let's learn in Swahili)
-Tujifunze different ways to solve problems
+Tujifunze different ways to solve problems with code